-- Provide enough time to avoid a crash. - Detect lane markings under poor weather or visibility conditions.
-This can occur if the windshield or headlamps are blocked by dirt, snow, or ice; if they are (Continued)

-not in proper condition; or if the sun shines directly into the camera.

-- Detect road edges. - Detect lanes on winding or hilly roads.
+- Provide an alert or enough steering assist to avoid a lane departure or crash. - Detect lane markings under poor weather or visibility conditions.
+This can occur if the windshield or headlamps are blocked by dirt, snow, or ice, if they are not in proper condition, or if the sun shines directly into the camera. - Detect road edges. - Detect lanes on winding or hilly roads.

-If LDW only detects lane markings on one side of the road, it will only warn you when departing the lane on the side where it has detected a lane marking.
+If LKA only detects lane markings on one side of the road, it will only assist or provide an LDW alert when approaching the lane on the side where it has detected a lane marking.
+Even with LKA and LDW, you must steer the vehicle.
 Always keep your attention on the road and maintain proper vehicle position within the lane, or vehicle damage, injury, or death could occur.
 Always keep the windshield, headlamps, and camera sensors clean and in good repair.
-Do not use LDW in bad weather conditions.
+Do not use LKA in bad weather conditions.